Welcome to Seattle Photographic Society!

 Local Events and More

-Videos on Recent Abode Updates
+Videos on Recent Adobe Updates

 Matt Kloskowski has a video that discusses some new features like AI Culling, new masks, and some enhanced distraction removal tools.
 Mostly use Photoshop?
 This video discussed those updates.